resource-watch/slate/source/includes/api/_query.md

 - have role `MANAGER` and own the dataset;
 - have role `ADMIN` and belong to all the apps to which the dataset is associated.

+If the query is successfully executed, the request will return an HTTP response with status code `204 No Content`.
+Please note that executing a delete query is an **asynchronous process** - as in the case of appending or overwriting a dataset's data, the dataset will have its status updated to `pending`, and updated once again to `saved` once the deletion process is completed.

 ### Delete query execution errors

 Error code     | Error message  | Description